 Sabine: In fact it’s a pure coincidence that I ended up in games back in 2003.
 I had just finished university (with a Master degree in cultural studies, sociology and journalism) and moved to London where I hunted down a job at a mobile content company.
 This is how I started my career in (mobile) games.

-M: What do you enjoy most about your work?
+M: What do you enjoy most about working in games?

 S: I’ve had a very intense career within the gaming space with different companies in different countries and with different nationalities.
 In a nutshell, I’ve learned an awful lot about the industry, about management, about business etc. I’ve seen one of my ex-companies going from a 30-person team to being traded on the NASDAQ, which was super crazy.
 I am now working as an independent Business Trainer & Coach (and university lecturer) and my heart still belongs to the gaming industry and its fantastic folks.
 I love technology, I love crazy and dynamic business environments and I love the spirit of the games culture.